The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Problem Setup

 \end{definition}

-We will henceforth say that $\Csk(\Gamma)$ is the {\em secret key capacity} (without reference to the cost $\Gamma$).
-The first condition in~\eqref{eqn:agreement}, known as the {\em reliability condition} implies that we would like Alice's and Bob's keys to agree with high probability.
-The second condition in~\eqref{equ:secrecy_condition}, known as the {\em secrecy condition}, requires that the eavesdropper should not be able to estimate the key $K_{\mathrm{A}} \in [1:2^{n R_{\mathrm{SK}}}]$ given her sequence $Z^n$ and the public message $\Phi$.
-This is manifested in fact that the {\em key leakage rate} $\frac{1}{n} I(\ka ; \xe^n, \pmsg)$ should be arbitrarily small for sufficiently large block length $n$.
-In other words, we would like $K_A$ and $(Z^n,\Phi)$ to be independent asymptotically in the sense that the {\em key leakage} $I(\ka ; \xe^n, \pmsg)=o(n)$.
+We will henceforth say that $\Csk(\Gamma)$ is the {\em (forward) secret key capacity} (without reference to the cost $\Gamma$).
+The {\em reliability condition} in~\eqref{eqn:agreement} implies that we would like Alice's and Bob's keys to agree with high probability.
+The {\em secrecy condition} in~\eqref{equ:secrecy_condition} requires that the eavesdropper cannot estimate the key $K_{\mathrm{A}} \in [1:2^{n R_{\mathrm{SK}}}]$ given her observation $Z^n$ and the public message $\Phi$.
+This is manifested in that the {\em key leakage rate} $\frac{1}{n} I(\ka ; \xe^n, \pmsg)$ is arbitrarily small for sufficiently large blocklength $n$.
 The rate condition in~\eqref{eqn:sk_rate} implies that the entropy of $K_{\mathrm{A}}$ should be close to $\Rsk$.
-In other words the pmf of $K_{\mathrm{A}}$ should be close to that of a uniform pmf supported on $[1:2^{n\Rsk }]$, so the eavesdropper can only glean a negligible amount of information.
+In other words the pmf of $K_{\mathrm{A}}$ should be close to that of a uniform pmf on $[1:2^{n\Rsk }]$, so the eavesdropper can only glean a negligible amount of information.

 In many practical settings, the fact that the error probability in~\eqref{eqn:agreement} and the key leakage rate in \eqref{equ:secrecy_condition} can be made arbitrarily small with increasing block length is insufficient.
 See Maurer's work in~\cite{Mau00} and a more recent exposition in~\cite{Bloch}.
-It would, in fact, be desirable to quantify their rates of decay and to devise coding schemes to ensure that these rates are as large as possible.
+It would, in fact, be desirable to quantify their rates of decay and to devise coding schemes to ensure that these decay rates are as large as possible.
 We formalize this by defining the notion of an achievable secret key rate-exponent triple.
 To simplify the exposition, in our definitions (and corresponding results) of rates with exponents, we will assume that $\Gamma=\infty$.
-In other words, we do not impose a cost constraint on the input codewords as in~\eqref{equ:cost_constraint}.
-For the sake of brevity, we will call a $(2^{nR_M}, 2^{nR_{\Phi}}, n,\Gamma=\infty)$ code a $(2^{nR_M}, 2^{nR_{\Phi}}, n)$ code.
+In other words, we do not impose a cost constraint on $S^n$ as in~\eqref{equ:cost_constraint}.

 \begin{definition}[Achievable Secret Key Rate-Exponent Triple] The secret key rate-exponent triple $(\Rsk, E,F) \in \bbR_+^3$ is {\em achievable} if there exists a sequence of $(2^{nR_M}, 2^{n\Rpub}, n)$ codes for the secret key generation protocol such that in addition to~\eqref{eqn:sk_rate}, the following hold: